Market

 Statement of Profit and Loss including Standalone

-Other Comprehensive Income, Standalone
+Other Comprehensive loss, the Standalone

-Statement of Changes in Equity and the Standalone
+Statement of Cash Flows and Standalone

-d) In our opinion, the aforesaid Standalone financial
+d) In our opinion, the aforesaid Standalone Financial

-statements comply with the Indian Accounting
+Statements comply with the Indian Accounting

 Standards specified under Section 133 of the Act.